hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 Input Structure (YAML)
 ======================

-`hypredrive` uses YAML to specify parameters and settings.
-The YAML content can be provided either as a **file on disk** (driver usage) or as an **in-memory string** passed directly to ``HYPREDRV_InputArgsParse`` from application code.
-The structure of the YAML is the same in both cases.
+`hypredrive` uses YAML for its parameters and settings.
+The driver reads YAML from a file.
+Application code can pass a YAML string to ``HYPREDRV_InputArgsParse``.
+Both forms use the same YAML structure.

-In general, the various keywords are optional and, if not explicitly defined by the user, default values are used for them.
-Some keywords such as ``linear_system`` are mandatory for driver use and are marked with `required` or `possibly required`, depending on the value of other keywords.
+Most keywords are optional and have default values.
+The driver requires some keywords, such as ``linear_system``.
+The reference marks these keywords as `required` or `possibly required`, based on other settings.

 .. note::

-   The YAML parser in `hypredrive` is case-insensitive, meaning that it works regardless of the presence of lower-case, upper-case, or a mixture of both when defining keys and values.
+   The `hypredrive` YAML parser is not case-sensitive.
+Keys and values can use lowercase, uppercase, or mixed-case text.

 .. tip::

-   You can browse this schema interactively from the command line with the driver's ``-h``/``--help`` flag, which prints the valid keys, accepted values, and nested topics for any section without running a solve.
+   Use the driver option ``-h`` or ``--help`` to browse the schema.
+It prints valid keys, accepted values, and nested topics without a solve.
 See :ref:`CLIHelp`.

 General Settings
 ----------------